 - tag::U2@

 - followed by class name, which may be

 - bre (bibs)

 - biblio_record_entry_feed (multiple bibs)

-- acl (copy locations)
+- acl (shelving locations)

-- acn (volumes)
+- acn (call numbers)

 - acnp (call number prefixes)

 - acns (call number suffixes)

-- acp (copies)
+- acp (items)

-- acpn (copy notes)
+- acpn (item notes)

 - aou (org units)

-- ascecm (copy stat cat entries)
+- ascecm (item stat cat entries)

 - auri (located URIs)

 - bmp (monographic parts)

 - cbs (bib sources)

-- ccs (copy statuses)
+- ccs (item statuses)

 - circ (loan checkout and due dates)

 - holdings xml (holdings)

 - mmr (metarecords)

 - mmr holdings xml (metarecords with holdings)

 - mmr mra (metarecords with record attributes)

 - mra (record attributes)

 - sbsum (serial basic summaries)

 - sdist (serial distributions)

 - siss (serial issues)

 - sisum (serial index summaries)

 - sitem (serial items)

 - sssum (serial supplement summaries)

 - sstr (serial streams)

 - ssub (serial subscriptions)

 - sunit (serial units)

 - followed by /

 - followed by a record identifier (or in the case of the biblio_record_entry_feed class, multiple IDs separated by commas)

 - followed, optionally, by limit and offset in square brackets

 - followed, optionally, by a comma-separated list of "includes" enclosed in curly brackets.
 The list of includes is the same as the list of classes with the following addition:

 - bre.extern (information from the non-MARC parts of a bib record)

 - followed, optionally, by / and org unit; "-" signifies the top of the org unit tree

 - followed, optionally, by / and org unit depth

 - followed, optionally, by / and a path.
-If the path is barcode and the class is acp, the record ID is taken to be a copy barcode rather than a copy ID; for example, in tag::U2@acp/ACQ140{acn,bre,mra}/-/0/barcode, ACQ140 is meant to be a copy barcode.
+If the path is barcode and the class is acp, the record ID is taken to be an item barcode rather than an item ID; for example, in tag::U2@acp/ACQ140{acn,bre,mra}/-/0/barcode, ACQ140 is meant to be an item barcode.

 - followed, optionally, by &format= and the format in which the record should be retrieved.
 If this part is omitted, the list of available formats will be retrieved.

-Chapter 164.
+Chapter 162.
 Using Opensearch as a developer